1867 - James Parker purchased a 400 tree, 20 acre apple orchard on the banks of the Ohio River.

 2010 - The Bumper Boats receive a brand new dock.
 Also, the Python receives a new paint job.

 2011 - Moonlite Gardens and the Picnic Grove is renovated.
-A new rides Ticket Booth is constructed, and a new kiddy swing ride opens in Moonlite Square.
+A new rides Ticket Booth is constructed, and Swing-A-Round, a new kiddy swing ride opens in Moonlite Square.
 Pipeline Plunge features new mats instead of the old inner tubes.
 The park celebrates its 125th anniversary.